How Claudio Ranieri’s Roma nearly scuppered Inter’s legendary treble

 Ranieri was in fact only 56 at the time – something that Mourinho almost certainly knew.
-He’ll finally be 70 in October if Mourinho, back in Serie A 13 years later, feels like a more accurate rehash this time around.
+Now – 14 years later – he is actually 70 if Mourinho, back in Serie A, feels like a more accurate rehash this time around.

 “I studied Italian five hours a day for many months to ensure I could communicate with the players, media and fans,” Mourinho added.
 “Ranieri had been in England for five years and still struggled to say ‘good morning’ and ‘good afternoon.'”

 While Mourinho was cementing his status as A Special One at Chelsea – doing what his predecessor couldn’t quite manage – by converting Roman Abramovich’s millions into major honours, Ranieri saw his reputation flounder with short and unsuccessful stints in charge of Valencia and Parma.

 Still, the Italian was entrusted to take the reigns at newly-promoted Juventus in 2007 following Didier Deschamps’ falling out with the board.
 He inherited a squad boasting Gianluigi Buffon, Giorgio Chiellini, Pavel Nedved, David Trezeguet and Alessandro Del Piero as the Old Lady looked to quickly heal the scars of Calciopoli.